 Here’s how the mutation function works:

-1. Add the sidecar container: Appends a busybox-curl container to the pod’s containers array.
+- Add the sidecar container: Appends a

-3. Encode the Patch: Serializes the JSON patch and encodes it as a base64 string.
+to create an array of JSON patch operations. - Encode the Patch: Serializes the JSON patch and encodes it as a base64 string.

 // An example of the injection mutation function (snipped code)